probonopd/poor-mans-yun/README.md

 This allows you to upload sketches to the Arduino Pro Mini over Ethernet or WLAN from the Arduino IDE, just like with the Arduino Yun.

+So far I did not attempt to port the Bridge, since it seems rather bloated to me.

 Materials used
 --------------
  * WR703N router (do NOT use WR702N) from eBay or Aliexpress, around $20 shipped